esulu/wiki-solver/README.md

 # wiki-solver
-Finds the lowest amount of links required to traverse two Wikipedia pages, using only the links presented on the Wikipedia pages
+Finds the lowest number of links required to traverse two Wikipedia pages, using only the links presented on the Wikipedia pages

 ### Requirements
 - urllib module is required to use the program